What personal data the Bank processes

 - Financial transactions, such as deposits, withdrawals, loan payments, card purchases and securities transactions

-- Communication between you and the Bank, for example via e-mail, sms, chat and recorded telephone conversations
+- Communication between you and the Bank, for example by mail (electronic or physical), sms, chat or telephone

 - Review logs, for example IP or MAC address, logins to Online Banking or the Bank’s app